InigoElviro/TFG_Statistical_model_for_Road_Traffic_Accidents/README.md

 -01 - **Librerias**: Helpful R libraries used.

--02 - **Funciones**: Own functions developed to ease the analysis of the response.
+-02 - **Funciones**: Self-made functions developed to ease the analysis of the response.

 -03 - **Lectura e inicializacion**: Loading step of the database, and introduction of new variables, ubication-wise and temporary-wise, and categorical variables.